micmejia/bible-dump/AMPC/Acts/Acts 16.md

-And he took them the same hour of the night and [^g]bathed [them because of their bloody] wounds, and he was baptized immediately and all [the members of] his [household].
+And he took them the same hour of the night and bathed [them because of their bloody] wounds, and he was baptized immediately and all [the members of] his [household].